THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling

+Our aim here is to decode each agent encoding into a heatmap representing its future probability distribution at prediction horizon $T$.
+Since we create this heatmap for each agent in the scene, the decoding process has to be fast so that it can be applied to a great number of agents in parallel.
 We use hierarchical predictions at various levels of resolutions so that the decoder has the possibility of predicting over the full surroundings of the agent but learns to refine with more precision only in places where the agent will end up with high probability.
 This hierarchical process is illustrated in Fig. \ref{fig:hierarchical}.